DataSystemsGroupUT/SmartML/README.md

 ---
 ## Funding:
 This work is funded by the European Regional Development Funds via the Mobilitas Plus programme (grant MOBTT75).

+---
+## Licence:
+This work is licensed under the terms of the GNU General Public License, version 3.0 (GPLv3)